cghiaus/PsycAn_cool/README.md

 Cooling systems as an inverse (control) problem.

+Python and Jupyter notbook related to the paper:

+C. Ghiaus (2021) Computational psychrometric analysis of cooling systems as a control problem, International Journal of Building Performance Simulation

 **Contents**
 - `cool.ipynb` Jupyter notebook with widgets;
 - `cool.py` Python module implementing the psychrometric analysis;